 1. Free entry to national parks

 The National Park Service (NPS) manages 423 parks, from Acadia in Maine to Zion in Utah.
 Of those parks, more than 100 charge entrance fees.
 The rest are free.
-However, the NPS waives entrance fees at all parks six days a year.
-Here are the free dates for 2021:
+However, the NPS waives entrance fees at all parks five days a year.
+Here are the free dates for 2022:

 Speaking of veterans, members of the military, as well as military veterans and Gold Star Family members, can all get a pass for free entry to national parks.

-It's not free, but it is a bargain: People 62 and older can purchase a lifetime senior pass to national parks for just $80 (plus a $10 processing fee).
+For others, it's not free, but it can be a bargain: People 62 and older can purchase a lifetime senior pass to national parks for just $80 (plus a $10 processing fee).
 Anybody in the car with a person holding a lifetime senior pass also gets in for free.

 You can nearly always find free trees in the spring, when you'll notice tiny seedlings growing in your lawn.
-If you want bigger trees, however, organize a tree giveaway event and the National Wildlife Federation (NWF) will reimburse you for free native trees.
+If you want to plant bigger trees, however, organize a tree giveaway event and the National Wildlife Federation (NWF) will reimburse you for native trees.
 You'll need to have a plan for caring for the trees once you get them.
 Request your trees (and a free tree-planting event tool) during the spring at the NWF website.
-The 2021 season is past, but visit the website for the 2022 planting season.
+The 2022 season is past, but visit the website for the 2023 planting season.

 You can also get free trees from some state and local governments, which often work in partnership with local tree-planting groups to encourage cultivation of native trees.
 Tree giveaways are especially common around Arbor Day and Earth Day, both in April.
 Some electric utilities also give away free trees since shade on a house can reduce energy consumption.
 On a web browser, search the name of your utility company plus “free trees” to see if a tree program is available locally.